datacarpentry/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

   coercion.
 - Check the structure (`str()`) of your data frames before working with them!

-One regarding the first bullet point, one way to avoid needless coercion when importing a data frame using any one of the `read.table()` functions such as `read.csv()` is to set the argument `StringsAsFactors` to FALSE.
+Regarding the first bullet point, one way to avoid needless coercion when importing a data frame using any one of the `read.table()` functions such as `read.csv()` is to set the argument `StringsAsFactors` to FALSE.
 By default, this argument is TRUE.
 Setting it to FALSE will treat any non-numeric column to